Skip to content

 --jsonOutput results as JSON

-These commands manage the .test domain DNS resolver and HTTP reverse proxy.
+These commands manage machine-wide infrastructure: the .test domain DNS resolver, HTTPS reverse proxy, local Certificate Authority, and registry maintenance.

 outport setup